389ds/389ds.github.io/docs/389ds/design/repl-diff-tool-design.md

 ### Entry Inconsistencies

 Lists the DN of the entry, then it displays the "Attribute" that is different and what those values are on each replica.
 If state information is available it is also displayed.
 If there is no state information for an attribute it is listed as an **Origin value**.
-This means the value has not been touched since the database was first initialized, in other words it means the value is pristine and was never updated.
+This means the value has not been touched since replication was first initialized, in other words it means the value is pristine and was never updated.

-## Example
+## Usage Examples
 ---------------

 ### LDAP connection